rldiaz14/Car-Rental/README.md

 This is a car rental calculator that has both a command-line interface and a GUI.
 The calculator takes input for rental code, rental period, starting odometer reading, and ending odometer reading.
 It then calculates the base charge, mileage charge, and total amount due.

+## Purpose
+The purpose of this project was to provide a user-friendly interface to calculate car rental charges based on a user's specific input.
+Originally, this was a command-line Python application, but to enhance usability and interaction, a GUI was implemented.
+This project is also a great demonstration of taking an existing solution and enhancing it with additional features.

+## Solution
+The Car Rental Calculator now includes both a command-line interface and a GUI.
+This offers an interactive, intuitive, and user-friendly way for users to calculate their car rental costs.
+The application takes the rental code, rental period, starting odometer reading, and ending odometer reading as input, then calculates the base charge, mileage charge, and total amount due.

 ## Features

 1. Validation checks for user input.